Knee Pads

 About Knee Pads

-Knee pads are essential personal protective equipment designed to protect your knees from strain, injury and discomfort during work that requires prolonged kneeling or crawling.
+Knee pads are essential personal protective equipment designed to safeguard your knees from strain, injury and discomfort during work that requires prolonged kneeling or crawling.
 Whether you're laying flooring, tiling, roofing, gardening or working in tight spaces, quality knee pads reduce the risk of chronic knee injuries and conditions such as housemaid's knee (prepatellar bursitis) whilst improving comfort and productivity throughout the working day.
+For tradespeople who spend hours on their knees, investing in proper knee protection can be the difference between a long, healthy career and debilitating joint problems that could force early retirement.

 Jargon Buster

-- Gel Knee Pads: Knee pads featuring gel cushioning that moulds to your knee shape, providing superior comfort and shock absorption compared to standard foam.
+- Knee pads featuring gel cushioning that moulds to your knee shape, providing superior comfort and shock absorption compared to standard foam.
 Particularly popular with tilers and flooring specialists who spend entire days on their knees.
+Premium models like Kunys Airflow Layered Gel knee pads combine multiple density layers for optimal pressure distribution.

-- Hard Shell/Cap: A rigid outer surface, typically made from durable plastic or polypropylene, that protects against sharp objects, impacts and abrasions whilst distributing weight across the pad rather than the knee.
+- A rigid outer surface, typically made from durable plastic or polypropylene, that protects against sharp objects, impacts and abrasions whilst distributing weight across the pad rather than the knee.
+Essential for construction workers and roofers working on rough surfaces or debris-strewn sites.

-- Swivel/Rocker Cap: An articulated hard cap that rotates or pivots as you move, allowing natural knee movement whilst maintaining protection.
-Essential for trades requiring frequent position changes like carpet fitters and plumbers.
+- An articulated hard cap that rotates or pivots as you move, allowing natural knee movement whilst maintaining protection.
+Essential for trades requiring frequent position changes like carpet fitters, plumbers and electricians working in confined spaces.

-- Non-Marring: Knee pads specifically designed with soft outer materials that won't scratch, scuff or mark delicate flooring surfaces such as hardwood, laminate or polished tiles – crucial for flooring professionals working in finished properties.
+- Knee pads specifically designed with soft outer materials that won't scratch, scuff or mark delicate flooring surfaces such as hardwood, laminate or polished tiles – crucial for flooring professionals working in finished properties or occupied homes.

-- Buckle/Strap System: Adjustable fastening mechanisms that secure knee pads firmly to your legs.
+- Adjustable fastening mechanisms that secure knee pads firmly to your legs.
 Professional buckle systems prevent slippage during intensive work and are preferred over basic elastic straps for all-day wear.
+Accordion-style designs offer superior grip without restricting circulation.

-- Cellular Foam: Closed-cell foam construction that provides cushioning whilst resisting moisture absorption, maintaining comfort and hygiene even in damp working conditions.
+- Closed-cell foam construction that provides cushioning whilst resisting moisture absorption, maintaining comfort and hygiene even in damp working conditions.
+More durable than open-cell foam and commonly used in professional-grade rubber knee pads.

 Who Uses Knee Pads?